 This is not, of course, to present Dostoevsky as a simple victim, just to establish a certain set of structural relations.
 Like Susan, Dostoevsky is involved in a mismatched struggle which does not, or at least should not, absolve him of his own crimes.
-The essentially spousal conflict between Foe and Susan, is recast in the Oedipal 6 conflict between Dostoevsky and Pavel.
+The essentially spousal conflict between Foe and Susan, is recast in the Oedipal46 conflict between Dostoevsky and Pavel.
 In both cases, losers and winners aren't differentiated on moral grounds.
-It's not so much that Foe and Pavel seem to wilfully abuse the fatherfigures: they just dispose over greater force, and this strategic advantage has negative consequences for others.
-57 It is.
-I think, abundantly clear that the fathers are prepared to fight dirty, that their defeats don't result from their high-minded dignity.
+It's not so much that Foe and Pavel seem to wilfully ubuse the fatherfigures, they just dispose over greater force, and this strategic advantage has negative consequences for others.57 It is, I think, abundantly clear that the fathers are prepared to fight dirty, that their defeats don't result from their high-minded dignity.
 As I've already suggested, Susan's handling of Cruso and Friday is just an amateur impression of Foe's handling of her.
-Similarly, Dostoevsky's desire to write "a book that.
-Anna Sergevevna, its true begetter would never see" (MP 134) demonstrates his willingness to diminish the presence of begetters in situations where he assumes the maternal role.
+Similarly, Dostoevsky's desire to write "a book that...
+Anna Sergeyevna, its true begetter would never see" (MP 134) demonstrates his willingness to diminish the presence of begetters in situations where he assumes the maternal role.

-Nechaev's machismo evades these quandaries in a typically straightforward and unequivocal way.
-Speaking about fathers, he says that "their real sin, the one they never confess, is greed.
+55 Nechaey's machismo evades these quandances in a typically straightforward and unequivocal way.
+Speaking about failers, he asys that their real suit, the one they never confess: is greed.
 They want everything for themselves" (158).
-Perceived in this way, the complex relationship between father and son is recast in terms of simple conflict, a conflict Nechaev wins through a simple assertion that amounts to a kind of figurative parricide.
-When he says, "I am my own father now.
-I have made myself over."
-(194), he installs himself in both roles and thereby avoids both the possibility of debt (to father) and displacement (by son).
-Like the father-mothers in Thomas' myths, he posits himself as the only necessary entity.
-The Oedinal nature of the conflict is.
-I think, firmly established by the fact that Dostoevsky's new wife is closer to Pavel's age than his own, a reality that makes both their direct rivalry and its sexual connotations more acute.
+Perceived in this way, the complex relationship between father and son is recast in terms of simple conflict, a conflict Nechaev wins through a simple assertion that amounts to a visual of figurative particle.
+When he uses, 'I am on your father row.
+That we mode myself over: (194), he installs himself in both roles and thereby avoids both the possibility of debt to father and cispationentity.

+^{} The Oedipal nature of the conflict is.
+I think, firmly established by the fact that Dosloevsky's new wrfe is closer to Pavel's age than his own, a reality that makes both their direct rivalry and its sexual connotations more acute.

-I don't mean to overlook the fact that Pavel is dead (and that this suggests he hasn't fared so well), but it is clear that Pavel's force is greater than Dostoevesky's, something Dostoevsky explicitly acknowledges when he says, "there is a measure to all things now, including the truth, and that measure is Pavel" (MP 167)
+17 I don't mean to overlook the fact that Pavel is dead (and that this suggests he lass i' fared so well), but it is clear that Pavel's force is greater than Dostoeverk's, something Dostoovsk's verylicity acknowledges when he says, "there is a measure to all things now, including the truth, and that measure is Pavel" (MP 167).

-More poignantly, Dostoevsky's appropriation of Pavel's diaries and Pavel's story can be seen as a desperate attempt to regain the last word, to resist the erasure of the father by literally inserting himself into Pavel's diary, a diary marked both by a romantic fictionalization of Isaev, and a mocking anecdotal vilification of Dostoevsky himself.
-18 Like Susan before him, Dostoevsky feels abused by his position as fictionalized subject in another's story, by Pavel's exploitation of events which are "not wholly untrue" (MP 151) but which produce a "subtly twisted" (MP 151) version of Dostoevsky's character, a character Dostoevsky rejects.
+More poignantly.
+Dostoevsky's appropriation of Pavel's diaries and Pavel's story can be seen as a desperate attempt to regain the last word, to resist the erasure of the father by literally inserting himself into Pavel's diary, a diary marked both by a romantic fictionalization of Isaev, and a mocking anecdotal vilification of Dostoevsky himself.18 Like Susan before him, Dostoevsky feels abused by his position as fictionalized subject in another's story, by Pavel's exploitation of events which are "not wholly untrue" (MP 151) but which produce a "subtly twisted" (MP 151) version of Dostoevsky's character, a character Dostoevsky rejects.